How Rotating a JWT Secret Logged Out 34,000 Users and Exposed a Session Design Flaw

 Root Cause: Symmetric HMAC + No Rotation Strategy = A Ticking Clock

-HS256 with a single secret is not inherently wrong for small systems.
-The flaw was that we had scaled to 34,000 active users without ever designing a rotation strategy.
-The secret had never been rotated in three years of production — which meant if it had ever been compromised, an attacker could have been forging tokens for up to three years without us knowing.
-The rotation was correct.
+HS256 with a single secret isn't inherently wrong for small systems.
+The flaw was that we'd scaled to 34,000 active users without ever designing a rotation strategy.
+The secret had never been rotated in three years of production, which meant if it had ever been compromised, an attacker could have been forging tokens for up to three years.
+The rotation was the right call.
 The architecture that made it painful was the problem.

 auth/jwt.ts — before and after